-1. Purchase and read "Culturally Responsive Teaching and The Brain, Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students" by Zaretta Hammond from your favorite bookstore or online resource, and read it in its entirety.
+1. Purchase and read "Culturally Responsive Teaching and The Brain, Promoting Authentic Engagement and Rigor Among Culturally and Linguistically Diverse Students" by Zaretta Hammond.

 2. Download the Culturally Responsive Teaching and the Brain Handout and the Original Coursework Submission Authentication form.

 3. Once you have completed the Handout and signed the Original Coursework Submission Authentication form, please click on the ASSIGNMENTS tab and upload both files to their individual tasks.

-4. Upon the completion of the required reading and filling out the course handout, take a look at the "My Points of Connection" worksheet found on page 81 of the book.
-Identify which trust generators you believe will create a sense of connection with your students.
+4. Upon completion of the required reading and filling out the course handout, take a look at the "My Points of Connection" worksheet found on page 81 of the book.
+Identify which 3 trust generators you believe will create a sense of connection with your students.
 Then, come up with 3 experiences or stories of your own based on those 3 trust generators.
 Share those stories with your students.

 5. Write a 1-2 page paper reflecting on which 3 trust generators you chose, what stories you told and the impact those stories had on building rapport and a sense of connection with your students.